 Grounds for Divorce in California

 All divorces in California are no-fault.
-Thus, the party who asks for the divorce does not have to give a reason or prove that he or she was wronged by the other spouse.
-Judges don’t consider fault when dividing property or determining support, either.
+Thus, the party who asks for the divorce does not have to give a reason or prove that they were wronged by the other spouse.
+Judges don’t consider fault when dividing assets or determining support, either.
 Even if one partner committed adultery or harmed the other spouse in some way, the judge won’t consider that during divorce rulings.

 You have to follow certain steps to get divorced in California.
 Note that there is a mandatory six-month waiting period after the divorce is filed before it is finalized, so don’t expect to take care of this right away.

-To start the process for a divorce, one of the two spouses must file in superior court in the county where he or she meets the residency requirements.
+To start the process for a divorce, one of the two spouses must file in superior court in the county where they meet the residency requirements.
 The petitioner is the spouse who files for divorce.
-The petitioner must serve the other spouse, known as the respondent, with copies of the petition to divorce as well as any other relevant paperwork.
+The petitioner must serve the other spouse, known as the respondent, with copies of the petition to divorce, as well as any other relevant paperwork.

 From there, the divorce could go a number of ways.
 The simplest route is one in which both parties represent themselves and come up with a plan for the division of property and childcare without involving lawyers.
 If that is not possible, you can undergo a mediation.
 A mediator does not have the force of law to make couples agree to terms, but a mediator can help a couple work through difficult issues.
 The most time-consuming and expensive option is a divorce trial.
 This will require each party to have a lawyer.
 It will involve discovery from both sides, and a judge will reach the final decision on the terms of the divorce.